 Urban Place Analyses

-For these maps and graphs, net migration, natural change (births minus deaths), and total (net) population change were calculated for each urban place, for five- and ten-year periods, back to 1976.1 The methodological notes appended below summarise how this data set was constructed.
+For these maps and graphs, net migration, natural change (births minus deaths, change in cohort size), and total (net) population change were calculated for each urban place, for five- and ten-year periods, back to 1976.
+The methodological notes below summarise how this data set was constructed.
 The CaDDANZ project explores how these data can be visualised and made more accessible and useful to end users.